SPEED-Bench: A Unified and Diverse Benchmark for Speculative Decoding: Experiments and Observations

 \section{Experiments and Observations}

 In this section we demonstrate the versatility of SPEED-Bench and build intuition regarding SD performance in real-world scenarios.
 We focus our evaluation on SD methods integrated into production-grade frameworks, including N-Grams, Vanilla SD (external drafting), EAGLE3, and native MTP heads.
 Our experiments target large, modern open models: Llama 3.3 70B, GPT-OSS 120B, Qwen3 235B, Qwen3-Next, and DeepSeek R1.
 We exclusively utilize draft chains rather than tree-based verification.
-While SPEED-Bench technically supports tree-based evaluation, we focus on draft chains as they remain the standard for $BS > 1$ speedups in production engines~\cite{li2025eagle3}.
+While the measurement framework technically supports tree-based evaluation, we focus on draft chains as they remain the standard for $BS > 1$ speedups in production engines~\cite{li2025eagle3}. \autoref{app:tree_based_verification} provides additional experiments with tree-based verification.

 For Vanilla SD, we use the following draft-target pairs: Llama 3.2 1B with Llama 3.3 70B and Qwen3 0.6B with Qwen3 235B.
 For EAGLE3, we utilize \textbf{pretrained open checkpoints}, except where custom training is mentioned.
 MTP is used on models with native support.
 All experiments used a single NVIDIA B200 GPU, except for DeepSeek and Qwen models inference and GPT-OSS EAGLE3 training, which used eight.
 Additional details are in \autoref{app:experimental_setup}.